replicatedhq/replicated-field-labs/instruqt/closing-information-gap/03-additional-information/assignment.md

 timelimit: 600
 ---

-You have pretty useful support bundle right now.
-You can collect all the logs from the Harbor registry and you're able to verify if it's core service is running.
+You have a pretty useful support bundle right now.
+You can collect all the logs from the Harbor registry and you're able to verify if its core service is running.
 This can be very useful information to help your team resolve support cases more quickly with minimal back-and-forth with your customer.